 Explore Interests, Skills and Majors

 We can help you to fine-tune your individual process.
-Here are some tools to get you started; we're also available to assist you one-on-one.
-Consider these resources to jump-start your career exploration.
+Here are some tools to get you started with your career and major exploration; we're also available to assist you through appointments or drop-ins.

 Step 1: Focus on Self: Identify Skills, Values & Interests